qd-qd/sdk-tutorials/onboarding/chapter-3/3-section-3.md

 **The minimum Nakamoto coefficient**

-The _**minimum Nakamoto coefficient**_ quantifies the number of entities that must be compromised in order to compromise the system as a whole.
+The _**minimum Nakamoto coefficient**_ quantifies the number of entities that must be compromised to compromise the system as a whole.
 The higher the coefficient, the higher the number of entities required to compromise the system.

 Srinivasan and Lee argued that decentralization of *subsystems* is essential to that of the overall system.
 This "multi-dimensionality" of decentralization encourages taking a broader view when analyzing decentralization and thinking of possible network vulnerabilities.